nicky-nym/nicky-nym.github.io/pages/goals.md

     - a maker space with an Atomic Force Microscope
     - etc.
 + [equity](#equity)
-  - safe passage for everyone through all public space, with full mobility for women[^2] and no "pink tax" for women [^1]
+  - safe passage for everyone through all public space
+  - with full mobility for women [^2]
+  - no "pink tax" for women [^1]
+  - no "trip-range" tax for women [^3]
 + [accessibility](#accessibility)
   - stroller-friendly buildings and stroller-friendly transportation
   - wheelchair accessible routes in every building
   - predictable navigation for people with limited vision
+  - frequent pathside seating for elderly people
 + [safety](#safety)
+  - freedom from harassment
   - safe enough that parents can opt to have "free-range children" who explore the city on their own
   - no traffic accident deaths
   - no fire-related deaths